General & Health Supplements

 You may be able to get services such as acupuncture, chiropractic, massage therapy, naturopathy, podiatry and physical therapy.

-You may be eligible for hearing aids and any repairs and supplies.
+You may be eligible for hearing instruments and any repairs and supplies.

 For your child's first 12 months, you could get money for: